November 30, 2023

 Many people have asked, “How Can I Evangelize in my Neighborhood?”
 Did you know that Christmas caroling is an amazing way to reach your neighbors with the Gospel of Jesus Christ?
 Gather one or two of your neighboring families together and plan for a wonderful evening of caroling in your neighborhood.
 Consider asking someone in your Bible Fellowship or Small Group to join you in caroling in your neighborhood.
 The more, the merrier!

 Take some time this year and reach out to your neighbors with some Christmas carols.
-Be sure to introduce yourselves and provide invitations to East White Oak for our Christmas Concert and Christmas Day Sunday Worship Service at 10:30 am.
+Be sure to introduce yourselves and provide invitations to East White Oak for our Christmas Concert and Sunday Worship Services.
 It will take a little planning ahead, but everyone will appreciate it.
 Following these 7 Easy Steps will guarantee that your Christmas caroling is something that will be remembered—both by the carolers and those who are blessed to hear the Christmas carols.

 Reach your Neighbors through Christmas Caroling in 7 Easy Steps!